 Ex-Obama adviser Stuart Seldowitz arrested after Islamophobic rant

-Former US State Department official Stuart Seldowitz was filmed harassing a Muslim street vendor in New York, saying more Palestinian children should be killed in Gaza.
+The former State Department official was filmed harassing a Muslim street vendor in New York, saying more Palestinian children should be killed in Gaza.

 A former high-ranking US government official has been arrested after being captured on video calling a halal food vendor in New York City a “terrorist” and saying the death of 4,000 Palestinian children in Gaza “wasn’t enough”.